 MYOB believes that the wide array of perspectives that result from diversity promotes innovation and business success, and as such they recognise the need to ensure there is good female representation in technology jobs of the future.

 “We did the first intake of DevelopHer about three yeas ago,” said Sally, who is responsible for the programme.
-“It’s been reinvigorated since then and we’ve done four intakes in 18 months.
+“It’s been reinvigorated since then and we’ve done eight intakes since then.
 We are looking for people who are not currently in tech but have a desire to be in tech.
 This includes mothers returning from a career break.”

-So far, 13 women, from their mid twenties to early 40s, have been recruited into the MYOB programme and completed the Coder Academy coding course before starting their training at MYOB where they are allocated a mentor for nine months as part of the Protege programme.
+So far, 25 women, from their mid-twenties to early 40s, have been recruited into the MYOB programme and completed the coding course currently offered by DevelopHER partner RMIT, before starting their training at MYOB where they are allocated a mentor for duration of their rotations as part of the Protege programme.